Capital Gains Tax (CGT) reliefs

 Although this is referred to as Retirement Relief, you do not need to retire from the business or farming.

-If you are 55 or older, you might be able to claim Retirement Relief.
+If you are 55 years of age or older, you might be able to claim Retirement Relief.
 This is a relief on Capital Gains Tax (CGT) when disposing of any part of your business or farming assets.

-If you are younger than 55, you might qualify for this relief where you:
+If you are younger than 55, you might qualify for this relief where you satisfy all the following conditions:

-• are unable to continue farming or your profession due to ill health (You will need to provide medical evidence of the illness.)
+• You are unable to continue to run your farm or business due to ill health (you will need to provide medical evidence of the illness).

-• reach the age of 55 within 12 months of the disposal.
+• You reach the age of 55 within 12 months of the disposal.

 What is Retirement Relief?

-There are two types of Retirement Relief, depending if you dispose of your business or farm to:
+There are two types of Retirement Relief, depending on whether you dispose of your business or farm to:

 • your child